levkk/rwf/examples/orm/README.md

 ### Rust to Postgres type conversion

 Rust types are converted to Postgres values automatically.
-If multiple Rust types are used in a single value, e.g. a slice, which the Rust compiler does not allow, the values can be converted to an internal representation explicitly (`rum::model::Value`), by calling `ToValue::to_value` method:
+If multiple Rust types are used in a single value, e.g. a slice, which the Rust compiler does not allow, the values can be converted to an internal representation explicitly (`rwf::model::Value`), by calling `ToValue::to_value` method:

 ```rust
 let pg_value = 1_i64.to_value();